WilliamTuominiemi/GPT-finetune/readme.md

-# ChatGPT fine-tune with JavaScript
+# ChatGPT fine-tune with Node.js

-This project is for fine-tuning ChatGPT for specific tasks with a specific dataset.
-Example usage: more natural-sounding chatbot.
+ChatGPT fine-tuning allows for customization for a specific task with specific data.
+This can be used for example if you want to create a more natural-sounding chatbot.

 ## Installation